 According to a new report by IQVIA Institute for Human Data Science, more and more patients are asked to pay high cost sharing due to changes in benefit design.
-Previous analysis has shown that more than six out of every ten patients (62 percent) facing cost sharing above $125 abandon a new prescription, but copay coupons reduced abandonment rates by an average of 19 percent in 2017.
+Previous analysis has shown that more than six out of every ten patients (62 percent) facing cost sharing above $125 abandon a new prescription, but copay coupons reduced abandonment rates by an average of 19 percentage points in 2017.
 The share of patients exposed to high out-of-pocket costs, or those $125 or more, has increased 44 percent since just 2013, largely due to changes in benefit design that are shifting more costs to the deductible.

 Of the prescriptions subject to cost sharing at or above $125, almost three-quarters of those prescriptions were subject to a deductible, and the share of patients with cost sharing at this level is increasing.
 In 2017, 13 percent of commercially insured patients had at least one prescription that was subject to cost sharing of $125 or more, but in 2013, only 9 percent of patients had cost sharing at this level.